Facebook

 Now that you know the best places to visit and what makes each Greek island unique, you need to find out how to get there.
 Here we feature cruise lines offering a Greek island cruise itinerary.
 We’ll point out what they offer, where they go, and how much each cruise costs.

-1. Norwegian Cruise Lines – Norwegian Jade
+1. Norwegian Cruise Lines

-There are seven complimentary restaurants, ranging from an Irish Pub (which comes highly recommended) to an Asian restaurant.
+There are many complimentary restaurants, ranging from an Irish Pub (which comes highly recommended) to an Asian restaurant.
 If you want a little extra, there are several restaurants who serve food a la carte, and, of course, room service for a cozy evening in your stateroom.
 And talking about cozy: book a well deserved spa treatment at the on board spa!

 During time spent sailing to one of the next ports of call, enjoy activities on board: Perspectives Photography Studio, a basketball/volleyball/tennis court, a fitness center, the pool, the spa thermal suite, a card room, jade casino, the video arcade, a cigar lounge, the Entourage Teen Club, Splash Academy for kids, an internet café, a jogging and walking track, a library, and a chapel.